North Brabant: Economy

-The Gross domestic product (GDP) of the province was 116.1 billion € in 2018, accounting for 15.0% of the Netherlands economic output.
+The gross domestic product (GDP) of the province was 116.1 billion € in 2018, accounting for 15.0% of the Netherlands economic output.
 GDP per capita adjusted for purchasing power was €39,900 or 132% of the EU27 average in the same year.

 Employment is found in the agricultural, industrial and service sectors, with agricultural and food processing companies such as Agrifirm, Bavaria, FrieslandCampina, Mars Incorporated, Nutreco, Royal Canin all having large production sites or their headquarters located in the province.
 The main agricultural products are sweetcorn, wheat and sugar beet, while cows and pigs are held as livestock.

 An important economical activity is electronics industry, which developed as a spin-off from Philips.
 Several companies originated from Philips, such as Signify (formerly Philips Lighting), NXP (producer of semiconductors), and the world's largest supplier of photolithography systems, ASML.

 There are eight 'innovation campusses' in North Brabant, including the High Tech Campus Eindhoven and BrainPort, which comprises more than 5000 tech and IT companies.
 In 2017, Brabantian companies applied for 3655 patents, earning a spot in the regional top five in Europe.
 The chip company Axelera AI is also headquartered in Eindhoven.

 Other important industries are automobile production (e.g. General Motors in Breda, Tesla in Tilburg) and DAF in Eindhoven, textile and shoes.

 In the 20th century, tourism has become an important sector for North Brabant.
 A tourist attraction is theme park Efteling in Kaatsheuvel, the largest of the Benelux.

-Safaripark Beekse Bergen is an Safaripark located between Tilburg and Hilvarenbeek.
-In terms of area, it is the largest Safaripark in the Benelux.
+Safaripark Beekse Bergen is a safari park located between Tilburg and Hilvarenbeek.
+In terms of area, it is the largest safari park in the Benelux.
 More than 150 animal species are kept, ranging from small mammals to large birds.
 It is best known for its diversity.
-You can explore the park on foot, by boat, bus or with your own car.
+There are several options for exploring the park, such as on foot, by boat, by bus or by personal car.

 BrabantStad is a partnership between the municipalities of Breda, Eindhoven, Helmond, 's-Hertogenbosch and Tilburg and the province of North Brabant.
 According to national rules, BrabantStad is defined as the area of Eindhoven, 's-Hertogenbosch and Tilburg.